Graduate Satisfactory Academic Progress Policy

 Qualitative Standard (GPA Requirement)

-Students must maintain a minimum cumulative GPA (grade point average) at the end of each semester, as follows:
+Students must maintain a minimum cumulative GPA (grade point average) at the end of each semester or session, as follows:

 Quantitative Standard (Unit Requirement)